fvig2001/minichord/documentation/docs/user_manual.md

 ![[#1 sheet]](./ressources/drawing_1.png "#1 sheet")

 **To turn it on, simply plug the headphone jack in ①.
-The main led ② will shine.** If it does not turn on, then its battery is empty, charge it on any USB wallwart with a mini USB cable **③**.
+The main led ② will shine.** If it does not turn on, then its battery is empty, charge it on any USB wallwart with a micro USB cable **③**.

 ![[#2 sheet]](./ressources/drawing_2.png "#2 sheet")